Asman00-cyber/ros_unity/README.md

 IMPORTANT: in order to start the whole communication process you first need to run the Ros side and then the Unity side.

+In the Unity side make sure that in the ROSConnector game object ip address is set to:127.0.0.1 and the port is set to:10000

+Then press play on the Unity side and get the three coordinates by clicking